Skip to main content

 ParameterDescription

 domain?Your custom authentication domain in string format.
-For example, if you are using Auth0, it can be example.au.auth0.com.
+For example, if you are using Auth0, it can be example.auth0.com.

-client_id?Client id in string format, provided by your login provider used for custom verifier.
+client_id?Client ID in string format, provided by your login provider and used for the custom verifier.

 leeway?The value used to account for clock skew in JWT expirations.
-The value is in the seconds, and ideally should no more than 60 seconds or 120 seconds at max.
-It takes string as a value.
+The value is in seconds, ideally no more than 60 seconds or 120 seconds at max.
+It takes a string as a value.

-verifierIdField?The field in JWT token which maps to verifier id.
-Please make sure you selected correct JWT verifier id in the developer dashboard.
-It takes string as a value.
+verifierIdField?The field in JWT token which maps to verifier ID.
+Ensure you select the correct JWT verifier ID in the developer dashboard.
+It takes a string as a value.

-display?Allows developers the configure the display of UI.
-It takes string as a value.
+display?Allows developers to configure the display of UI.
+It takes a string as a value.

-prompt?Prompt shown to the user during authentication process.
-It takes string as a value.
+prompt?Prompt shown to the user during the authentication process.
+It takes a string as a value.

-max_age?Max time allowed without reauthentication.
-If the last time user authenticated is greater than this value, then user must reauthenticate.
-It takes string as a value.
+max_age?Maximum allowable elapsed time (in seconds) since authentication.
+If the last time user authenticated is greater than this value, the user must reauthenticate.
+It takes a string as a value.

-ui_locales?The space separated list of language tags, ordered by preference.
-For instance fr-CA fr en.
+ui_locales?The space-separated list of language tags, ordered by preference.
+For example fr-CA fr en.

 id_token_hint?It denotes the previously issued ID token.
-It takes string as a value.
+It takes a string as a value.

 id_token?JWT (ID Token) to be passed for login.